 According to some estimates, if current trends continue, by 2020 shipping will be the biggest single emitter of air pollution in Europe, surpassing emissions from all land-based sources including automobiles and other sources.

 Even more startling, European scientific studies note that air pollution from international shipping accounts for significant numbers of premature deaths around the world – particularly in places like Europe, the Far East, and parts of North and South America.

-Cardiopulmonary mortality attributable to ship PM2.5 emissions worldwide.
+Cardiopulmonary mortality was attributable to ship PM2.5 emissions worldwide.